by Jonas E. Alexis & Vladislav Krasnov

 It was very unfortunate that his promotion was blocked by the Israeli lobby which could not stand his criticism of Israel.
 Thus, the country was deprived of the BEST INTELLIGENCE it needed to sail in the turbulent waters of global politics.
 This was bad for the US, the Middle East, Europe, and Russia.

-After all, RAGA’s mission is to promote, first, better relations between the US and Russia; then to strive for peaceful resolution of all global conflicts.
-People’s diplomacy is especially needed now when our diplomats abandon their vocation in favor of boastful bombasts often leading to actual bombing.
+After all, RAGA’s mission is to promote, first, better relations between the US and Russia; then to strive for a peaceful resolution of all global conflicts.
+People’s diplomacy is especially needed now when our diplomats abandon their vocation in favor of boastful bombasts often leading to the actual bombing.

 You noted Freeman’s main thrust: “The United States needs to wean Israel off its welfare dependency and end the unconditional commitments that enable self-destructive behavior on the part of the Jewish state.”
 As American citizens, we bear the tax burden for the armaments that the U.S. have supplied to Israel for generations.

-Americans also suffer great losses on the battle fields of the Middle East and elsewhere in the “global war on terrorism” that the U.S. helped to precipitate.
+Americans also suffer great losses on the battlefields of the Middle East and elsewhere in the “global war on terrorism” that the U.S. helped to precipitate.
 More than a million Iraqis have already lost their lives.
 Trillions upon trillions of dollars have been completely wasted.
 The net result is that we have not achieved greater security for either ourselves or the Israelis.

 Alexis: Freeman moves on to say that US foreign policies are based on “ideological fantasies and politically convenient narratives rather than on inductive reasoning and reality-based analysis.”
 Do you agree?

 Krasnov: I could not agree more.
-Currently the United States has replaced the USSR as the ideological iconoclast, except, instead of “class struggle” and “world revolution” to overthrow “capitalist exploitation”, the United States preaches “free-market economy”, “democracy”, and “Western standards of civility.”
+Currently, the United States has replaced the USSR as the ideological iconoclast, except, instead of “class struggle” and “world revolution” to overthrow “capitalist exploitation”, the United States preaches “free-market economy”, “democracy”, and “Western standards of civility.”

 Alexis: Explain how Israel has been an impediment to serious advancement in the Middle East and how the regime has brought one geopolitical disaster after another.